HarrisonJRose/YAMLLM/readme.md

 - Validating the result matches the given structure

 **YAMLLM improves the workflow by:**
-- Ultra-concise syntax
+- Concise syntax
 - Automatically skipping any preface or comments
-- More robus
+- More robust
 - Same schema can be used for prompting and validation
 - Build validations and corrections directly into the schema
 - 10x faster than PyYAML for parsing simple YAML
 - Fewer tokens than JSON

+YAMLLM is licensed under the MIT license.

 ## Example Usage
 ### Schemas